 Roles and Responsibilities

 Principal Investigators.
-Principal Investigators (PIs), assisted by the OSP staff, are primarily responsible for monitoring sub-recipients to ensure their compliance both with federal regulations and with the primary and sub-recipient award terms and conditions.
+Principal Investigators (PIs), assisted by the ORSP staff, are primarily responsible for monitoring sub-recipients to ensure their compliance both with federal regulations and with the primary and sub-recipient award terms and conditions.

 Department Administrators.
 Department administrators (chairs, deans) are responsible for assisting PIs in the implementation of their projects at the departmental and school level.
 This includes monitoring sub-recipient activities, including review of invoices, requests for reimbursement, and reviewing reports.
 Department administrators will report, as directed by the funding agency, the results of their monitoring activities for each of their sub-recipients.

 KSU’s Office of Sponsored Programs/Grants and Contracts Accounting.
 The KSU Office Research and Sponsored Programs (ORSP) together with Grants and Contracts Accounting (GCA) are responsible for ensuring that KSU’s sub-recipient monitoring procedures are compliant with federal and other applicable regulations and are consistent with sound business practices.
 ORSP and GCA will provide further training, monitoring, and guidance in interpreting applicable regulations and sub-recipient award terms and conditions, and in interpreting and executing these Guidelines.